JBGruber/zugr/README.md

 ```

 I do not parse the results here to be able to explore the data a bit
-more (parsing only extracts the information that I found intresting on
+more (parsing only extracts the information that I found interesting on
 first glance).
 However, the results contain a message that the
 connection is in the past and information about price and demand seem
 absent.